PrafullaKumarSahu/wp-sequence-slider/readme.txt

 1. Upload and extract the zip file downloaded to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Click on the new menu item "WP Sequence Slider" and create your first Slider.
+1. Click on the new menu item "WP Sequence Slider" and create your first slide.
+1. Use the slider shortcode `[sequence_slider]` to insert the slider into your posts or pages.
+This displays all slides in the slider.
+1. To display all slides from a WP Sequence Slider category, add `slider_category` parameter to the shortcode.
+You can use either the name of the category or the slug for the category for the value of the parameter `slider_category`.
+For example, `[sequence_slider slider_category="Beautiful Mountains"]`.
+More examples: `[sequence_slider slider_category=Lakes]`, `[sequence_slider slider_category=serene-forests]`.
+1. By default the slider shows maximum number of slides as set for "Blog pages show at most" on the Reading settings of the blog.
+If you want to overide it, then you can add the parameter `limit` to the shortcode.
+For example, `[sequence_slider slider_category=serene-forests limit=8]`.
-1. Use the slider shortcode [sequence_slider limit=10] to insert the slider into your posts or pages.
-If you want to call the slider anywhere in the template page, use this php code <?php echo sequence_slider_display(); ?>.
+1. If you want to call the slider anywhere in the template page, use this php code `<?php echo sequence_slider_display(); ?>`.

 == Frequently asked questions ==